Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

-In Theorem 2 we give conditions under which the proposed estimator $\hat\theta_h(a)$ converges to $\theta(a)$, and also give the corresponding rate of convergence.
-This rate will be a sum of one rate from standard nonparametric regression problems (depending on the bandwidth $h$), and another rate coming from estimation of the nuisance functions $\pi$ and $\mu$.
+In Theorem 2 below we give conditions under which the proposed kernel estimator $\hat\theta_h(a)$ is consistent for $\theta(a)$, and also give the corresponding rate of convergence.
+In general this result follows if the bandwidth decreases with sample size slowly enough, and if either of the nuisance functions $\pi$ or $\mu$ is estimated well enough (not necessarily both).
+The rate of convergence is a sum of two rates: one from standard nonparametric regression problems (depending on the bandwidth $h$), and another coming from estimation of the nuisance functions $\pi$ and $\mu$.